Shivanshsri01/Web-Scraping/README.md

 - If the script fails to retrieve data from the specified URL, it prints "Failed to retrieve data."
 - If no data is scraped, it prints "No data scraped."
-- The exported CSV file (brand_data.csv) will contain two columns: "name" and "link" representing the anime title and its corresponding link.
+- The exported CSV file (brand_data.csv) will contain one columns: "name" representing data.

 ### Author